 The Rowan services

 The Rowan provides services to people who have been raped or sexually assaulted.
-You can use one or all of the services depending on your needs:
+They can provide:

-- forensic medical examination by a specially-trained doctor (for adults, forensic evidence can be stored until you make a decision about whether you wish to report to the police or not)
+- a forensic medical examination by a specially-trained doctor (for adults, forensic evidence can be stored until you make a decision about whether you wish to report to the police or not)